DEER: A Benchmark for Evaluating Deep Research Agents on Expert Report Generation: Data Construction Details

 \subsection{HLE Subject Mapping}

-Although actual Deep Research service logs are collected in a research-oriented usage context unlike general QA systems, since the majority of users are not limited to experts in specific academic fields, individual queries are not designed with the premise of generating expert-level academic reports or papers immediately.
-In addition, they include partial queries that depend on the ongoing session context or practical/pragmatic information needs, so using them as-is for evaluation research tasks may lead to a mismatch with the high-difficulty research tasks we aim for in scope and format.
+Although our deep research service logs reflect research-oriented usage rather than general-purpose QA, most users are not domain experts, and their queries are typically not formulated as prompts for expert-level academic reports or papers.
+Moreover, the logs contain many context-dependent fragments (e.g., follow-up queries within an ongoing session) and pragmatic information needs.
+Therefore, using these queries directly as evaluation tasks would likely mismatch the high-difficulty, expert-level report-generation setting we target in both scope and format.

-Accordingly, in this study, while maintaining the 8 topic domain composition derived from actual Deep Research logs, we defined subjects from Humanity’s Last Exam (HLE)~\cite{hle} that semantically correspond to each domain and used HLE items belonging to those subjects as seed tasks for each domain.
-At this time, only items within the difficulty range currently processable by LLMs among all HLE items were selected through a preliminary performance evaluation, and the selected items were remapped to the previously defined Deep Research topic domains to obtain a higher-difficulty academic task composition while preserving the actual usage distribution.
-The correspondence between each topic domain of the actual Deep Research service and HLE subjects is summarized in Table~\ref{tab:domain_mapping}.
+Accordingly, we used Humanity’s Last Exam (HLE)~\cite{hle} as a source of expert-written, high-difficulty seed items that align with expert-level report generation.
+To preserve the 11-topic domain composition derived from actual deep research logs, we mapped each domain to one of HLE’s 13 subject domains and sampled HLE items from the corresponding subjects as domain-specific seeds.
+At this time, we filtered candidates via a preliminary performance evaluation, excluding items that were excessively difficult for LLM-based evaluation and retaining only those within an appropriate difficulty range.
+As a result, we selected a total of 50 seed items across HLE’s 13 subject domains.
+The correspondence between deep research topic domains and HLE subject domains is summarized in Table~\ref{tab:domain_mapping}.